-Check for proper polarity as outlined in the warning above.
+On yachts with optional dual dockside inlets, check for proper polarity as outlined in the previous warning.
 Each dockside inlet is labeled above the weatherproof cover, line 1 or line 2, which corresponds to the line each operates on the AC master panel.
-This system is designed so that each line operates independent of the other.
+This system is designed so that each line operates independent of each other.
 Activate the AC system by first turning on the master breakers, then each individual component as required.
 Voltage on each line can be read by setting the voltmeter selector switch.